utopia-php/http/docs/Getting-Starting-Guide.md

 }, ['request'], '*');
 ```

-An example of the shutdown method is shown above.
-The shutdown method uses the Utopia CLI lib to log api to the console; this is done for routes in the `api` group in the current example.

 # Running Locally
 If you have PHP and Composer installed on your device, you can run Utopia apps locally by downloading the Utopia-PHP/framework dependency using `composer require utopia-php/framework` command.